-For the years ended December 31, 2021 and 2020, we generated net losses of CHF 170.2 million and CHF 27.5 million, respectively.
-We will need to generate and sustain increased net sales and net income levels in future periods in order to increase profitability, and, even if we do, we may not be able to maintain or increase our level of profitability over the long term.
+Although we generated a net income of CHF 57.7 million for the year ended December 31, 2022, we generated a net loss of CHF 170.2 million and CHF 27.5 million for the years ended December 31, 2021 and 2020, respectively.
+We will need to continue to generate and sustain increased net sales and net income levels in future periods in order to increase profitability, and, even if we do, we may not be able to maintain or increase our level of profitability over the long term.
 We intend to continue to expend significant funds to grow our business, and we may not be able to increase our net sales enough to offset our higher operating expenses.
 We may incur significant losses in the future for a number of reasons, including the other risks described in Item 3.
 "Risk Factors" of this Annual Report, and unforeseen expenses, difficulties, complications and delays, and other unknown events.
 If we are unable to achieve or sustain profitability, our business, results of operations, financial condition and the price of our Class A ordinary shares may be adversely impacted.